AvyayAgarwal/TheWeatherApp/README.md

 ## How to use:

-Make sure you have node and npm install.
+Make sure you have node and npm installed.
 You can run the following commands to check which versions you have of each:
 ```
 npm -v
 node -v